desertedman/Notes/school/CSC615/GPIO.md

   - MSB sent first
 - Slave -> Master via MISO
   LSB sent first
-- Data is sent to and from master and slave in reverse order, so that data is formatted the same on both ends
+- Data is sent to and from master and slave in reverse order, so data is formatted the same on both ends

 ### SPI Data Transmission